 At Experian, one of our priorities is consumer credit and finance education.
 This post may contain links and references to one or more of our partners, but we provide an objective view to help you make the best decisions.
 For more information, see our Editorial Policy.

 In this article:

-You're smart to look into balance transfers as a way to get debt under control.
-Here are the options available to you.
+It's a wise move to pursue balance transfers as a way to get debt under control.
+Here are some other options to consider.

 You have several alternatives if a balance transfer card isn't an option for you:

-- Transfer a balance to an existing card with a lower interest rate.
-This option lets you avoid applying for new credit—and the associated hard inquiry, which can affect your credit score briefly.
-Instead, contact your current card issuers to see if they have any balance transfer offers available.
+- Transfer a balance to a different existing card.
+This option lets you avoid applying for new credit.
+Contact your current card issuers to see if they have any balance transfer offers available.
 Make sure to ask when the promotional period ends, and what APR you'll be charged after that point.

 The Bottom Line